bloderxd/kloud/README.md

 # Time to code!
 This repo is a implementation of this idea, you can see all this concepts in action, but let's show some simple examples with all cloud abstraction ready to be used:

-Let's suppose you have two fragments and you need to tell Bar fragment to update something from Foo fragment and when the update finishes, you need to notify Foo that update finished:
+Let's suppose you have two classes and you need to tell Bar class to update something from Foo class and when the update finishes, you need to notify Foo that update finished:

 ```kotlin
 class Foo {